 He has directed TV commercials for Pepsi and Whirlpool, and produced thirty other TV advertisements, as well as hard-hitting documentaries for BBC1, BBC2 and ITV, including programmes such as Inside Out, Black Britain and First Sight.
 Azeem’s short drama film ‘Open Secrets’, starring the late BAFTA nominee Saeed Jaffrey OBE, won the Best Film prize at the Buffalo-San Film Festival.

-Azeem is now crowdfunding 'Watching the English', a romantic-drama set in London which is steamy, funny and ends in deception and murder.
-Budgeted at £15,000, of which £2,000 has already been raised, the film is currently being cast and a script is in development.
+Azeem is now crowdfunding 'Watching the English', a romantic-thriller set in modern day London which is steamy, funny and ends in deception and murder.
+To be produced independently on a micro budget, the film is currently being cast and a script is in development.

 Azeem is also raising private equity investment of £1.2m for 'Mo the Grass', which is an original comedy about British Muslims and the English far right.
 He is further developing the screenplay with script editor Georgia Gordon, is working alongside talented co-producers and is in negotiation with leading British actors.